Official: Haiti President Jovenel Moïse assassinated at home

 Joseph said police have been deployed to the National Palace and the upscale community of Pétionville and will be sent to other areas.

 Joseph condemned the assassination as a “hateful, inhumane and barbaric act.”
-He said some of the attackers spoke in Spanish but offered no further explanation.
+In the statement, he said some of the attackers spoke in Spanish but offered no further explanation.
+He later said in a radio address that they spoke Spanish or English, again offering no details.

+The White House described the attack as “horrific” and “tragic” and said it was still gathering information on what happened.
+U.S. President Joe Biden will be briefed later Wednesday by his national security team, spokesperson Jen Psaki said during an interview on MSNBC.

-Moïse, who was 53, had been ruling by decree for more than two years after the country failed to hold elections, which led to Parliament being dissolved.
-Opposition leaders have accused him of seeking to increase his power, including approving a decree that limited the powers of a court that audits government contracts and another that created an intelligence agency that answers only to the president.
+Opposition leaders accused Moïse, who was 53, of seeking to increase his power, including by approving a decree that limited the powers of a court that audits government contracts and another that created an intelligence agency that answers only to the president.

 In recent months, opposition leaders demanded the he step down, arguing that his term legally ended in February 2021.
 Moïse and supporters maintained that his term began when he took office in early 2017, following a chaotic election that forced the appointment of a provisional president to serve during a year-long gap.